pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 Hitech-C (CP/M-80) v 3.09
 Hitech's last CPM C compiler.
 One of the most capable native C compilers for CP/M. Runs under CP/M 2.2 and implements a large subset of C89.
 This compiler represents the best z80 native code generator.
 Hitech made this available for free many years ago.

-## HITECH-C Z80 v7.50
+## HITECH-C Z80 v7.80 Patch Level 2

-The second last z80 compiler from Hitech (v7.80 was their last), cross compiles z80 code from MSDOS.
+The last z80 compiler from Hi-Tech, cross compiles z80 and z180 code from MSDOS.
+Supports banking into the z180 address space.
 Seems to be near complete compliance with C89.
+Has both integrated development environment `HPDZ` and command line `ZC` options.
+Compiler kindly provided by [@artrag](https://github.com/artrag).

 ## IAR Z80 V4.06A